 Unlock your door by tapping a tag on the door.
 No more awkward pauses in trying to fit your key into that archaic tiny keyholes.

-Control your light… from a distant… I mean your bed.
+Control your light… from a distance… I mean your bed.

 Read essential information before leaving home through a kiosk screen.

-Currently I use these APIs: Verse of the Day, Forecast, and Nextbus (Bus system in Ames, Iowa).
+Currently, I use these APIs: Verse of the Day, Weather Forecast, and Nextbus (Bus system in Ames, Iowa).

 Don’t worry about your home :) Japri will notify you by email when it detects movement in front of your home.
 The attachment of the email is the important part.
 I decided to generate an animated GIF file that contains several images before and after the motion is detected.